STAT540-UBC/seminar-08/sm7_gsa_network.md

 -   Which one is significant?

-#### Remember that we learned in the class about the hypergeometric test!
+#### Remember that we learned about the hypergeometric test in the class!

 What are the counts?
 Let’s match gene counts with the black/white ball analogy used in `R`’s `phyper` manual page.